bassamlab/cpm-lab/cpm_lib/matlab_mex_bindings/README_MATLAB.md

 dds_domain = uint32(1);
 vehicle_command_trajectory_writer(vehicle_command_trajectory, dds_domain);
 ```

+#### VehicleCommandSpeedCurvature writer
+Analogous to VehicleCommandTrajectory, but to send VehicleCommandSpeedCurvature messages.
+Instead of trajectory_points, you can set speed and curvature as scalar doubles here.

+#### VehicleCommandDirect writer
+Analogous to VehicleCommandTrajectory, but to send VehicleCommandDirect messages.
+Instead of trajectory_points, you can set motor_throttle and steering_servo as scalar doubles here.

 ### Always make sure to clear your objects after you have used them
 ```matlab